 Botox – how does it work and is it safe?

 Botox injections can help reduce the appearance of facial lines and wrinkles and has the potential to help with a whole range of medical conditions too.
-Botox has become the most common cosmetic procedure carried out in the world today, with the global market for Botulinum toxin projected to reach US $6.8 billion by 2027.
+Botox has become the most common cosmetic procedure carried out in the world today, with the number of Botulinum toxin treatments projected to reach US$6.8 billion by 2027.

 Duration of results

 2 to 6 months

 Optional pain relief

 What is Botox?